When kitty turns tiger, take it seriously

 It doesn't take much for Kitty to turn tiger.
 A game that gets out of hand or being overexcited, frightened by another animal or startled by a noise can trigger their predator response, and the claws come out.
 (Even declawed cats usually still have a full set of back claws in working order.)
 If you're a victim of a cat bite or scratch, take is seriously to avoid becoming infected with cat-scratch disease (CSD).

 It's an infection caused by being bitten, scratched or having an open wound licked by a cat carrying a bacterium called Bartonella henselae.
 About 40% of cats carry this bacterium at some time in their lives, although most never show signs of illness.
 Kittens younger than one year are more likely to be infected and spread the germ, since they often bite and scratch as they play and learn how to attack prey.

 How do cats get infected?

-Cast can pick up the bacterium from flea bites and getting flea droppings into their wounds.
+Cats can pick up the bacterium from flea bites and getting flea droppings into their wounds.
 They also can become infected by fighting with other cats that are infected.

 How do you know if you have CSD?

-About three to 14 days after the bite or scratch, a mild infection can set in.
+About 3 to 14 days after the bite or scratch, a mild infection can set in.
 The affected area may look swollen and red with round, raised lesions and possibly, pus.
 It also may feel warm or painful.
 The infected person may have a fever, headache, poor appetite and be excessively tired.
 As the infection progresses, lymph nodes closest to the original scratch or bite can become swollen, tender or painful.